Diesel Engine Specialists Overview

 5. UTI-Lisle (Glendale Heights, Illinois)

-6. Arizona Automotive Institute, Branch of Platt College Tulsa, OK Campus (Glendale, Arizona)
+6. Arizona Automotive Institute (Glendale, Arizona)

 7. West Kentucky Community and Technical College, Paducah (Paducah, Kentucky)